CSC335-Spring-2021/csc-335-rpg-tim-ryan-luke-connie/readme.txt

 				  ability to select the size of your map to accommodate for multiple players.
 	- Fog of War: The map will be hidden at the start of the game - explore with your units to reveal the map and potential enemies.
-	- 2.5D View:  Thanks to the genius of Tim, our lord and savior, the game looks completely EPIC and makes me AROUSED.
+	- 2.5D View:  The view is a multi-layered isometric 2.5d board with sprites and buttons for just about everything you can think of!

 Cities:
 	- Population: A city's population increments over time.
 As the city grows so does it's worth!